South Africa's "Marikana massacre" inquiry opens

 Motlanthe has so far given no indication of his intentions and the official list of leadership candidates will not be known until the end of November.

-As well as probing the August 16 shootings, the Marikana commission has a broader remit to look into labour relations, pay and accommodation in South Africa's mines - issues seen as behind the wildcat strike that preceded the killings.
-(Writing by Ed Cropley; Editing by Kevin Liffey)
+As well as probing the Aug.
+16 shootings, the Marikana commission has a broader remit to look into labour relations, pay and accommodation in South Africa's mines - issues seen as behind the wildcat strike that preceded the killings.